By Mass Communication Specialist 2nd Class David R. Finley Jr., Navy Office of Community Outreach

 Photo By Mass Communication Specialist 2nd Class Jackson G. Brown

-NAVAL SUPPORT ACTIVITY BAHRAIN – Petty Officer 2nd Class Levelle Jacobs, a Waldorf, Maryland, native, joined the Navy to make a better life for himself.
+NAVAL SUPPORT ACTIVITY BAHRAIN – Petty Officer 1st Class Charles Crain, a Calvert County, Maryland, native, joined the Navy to see the world.

-Now, seven years later and half a world away at Naval Support Activity (NSA) Bahrain, Jacobs serves as the leading-edge of the Navy the nation needs.
+Now, 16 years later and half a world away at Naval Support Activity (NSA) Bahrain, Crain serves as the leading-edge of the Navy the nation needs.

-Jacobs, a 2010 graduate of Westlake, is a master-at-arms at NSA Bahrain, forward-deployed to the Arabian Gulf region in the Navy’s U.S. 5th Fleet.
+Crain, a 2001 graduate of Patuxent High School, is a master-at-arms at NSA Bahrain, forward-deployed to the Arabian Gulf region in the Navy’s U.S. 5th Fleet.

-“As a master-at-arms, I am responsible for providing security for the base and keeping everyone safe,” said Jacobs.
+“As a master-at-arms, I am responsible for providing security for the base and keeping everyone safe,” said Crain.

-Jacobs credits success in Bahrain, and in the Navy, to many of the lessons learned in Waldorf.
+Crain credits success in Bahrain, and in the Navy, to many of the lessons learned in Calvert County.

 U.S. 5th Fleet directs naval operations to ensure maritime security and stability in the Central Region, which connects the Mediterranean Sea and Pacific Ocean through the western Indian Ocean.
 They work with partner nations to ensure freedom of navigation and the free flow of commerce in international waterways.